metno/pyaro/docs/Ungriddeddata.rst

 _data
 -----
-_data is the main data structure of UngriddedData, and in is an unstructured table (2D numpy array) where each row is a single measurement.
+_data is the main data structure of UngriddedData, and it is an unstructured table (2D numpy array) where each row is a single measurement.
 Each row consists of 12 columns holding all the relevant information about the measurement.
 The 12 columns are ordered as follows

 0. metadata index **float** : index pointing to a key in the *metadata* dictionary.
 Each index corresponds to one station